Transportation Planning

 Transportation Improvement Program (TIP)

-The 2021-2027 Catawba Region TIP outlines the planning objectives, priority status and funding source for all projects scheduled for construction over a six-year period.
-The TIP is submitted to SCDOT for approval and inclusion in the Statewide Transportation improvement Program (STIP).
-The STIP contains an accounting of federal highway funds approved by the SCDOT Commission for roadway improvements as well as certain public transit allocations.
+The Catawba Region TIP outlines the planning objectives, priority status, and funding source for all projects scheduled for construction over a seven-year period (Current TIP window).
+The TIP is submitted to SCDOT for approval and inclusion in the Statewide Transportation Improvement Program (STIP).
+The STIP accounts for federal highway funds approved by the SCDOT Commission for roadway improvements and specific public transit allocations.
+Below are the links to the FY 2024-2033 TIP Financial Sheet and TIP Narrative.

 Other Important Transportation Links: